noirfate/smolagents/docs/source/en/examples/using_different_models.md

 4. [`MLXModel`]: Optimized for Apple Silicon devices using MLX
 5. [`LiteLLMModel`]: Provides access to hundreds of LLMs through LiteLLM
 6. [`LiteLLMRouterModel`]: Distributes requests among multiple models
-7. [`OpenAIServerModel`]: Provides access to any provider that implements an OpenAI-compatible API
+7. [`OpenAIModel`]: Provides access to any provider that implements an OpenAI-compatible API
-8. [`AzureOpenAIServerModel`]: Uses Azure's OpenAI service
+8. [`AzureOpenAIModel`]: Uses Azure's OpenAI service
-9. [`AmazonBedrockServerModel`]: Connects to AWS Bedrock's API
+9. [`AmazonBedrockModel`]: Connects to AWS Bedrock's API

 All model classes support passing additional keyword arguments (like `temperature`, `max_tokens`, `top_p`, etc.) directly at instantiation time.
 These parameters are automatically forwarded to the underlying model's completion calls, allowing you to configure model behavior such as creativity, response length, and sampling strategies.